 A bachelor's degree, along with decision-making and interpersonal skills, is typically required to obtain a position as a human resource specialist.
 According to the BLS, a 5% increase in employment was expected from 2018 to 2028, which is as fast as the average.
 In May 2018, the bureau also reported a median annual wage of $60,880 for those employed as human resource specialists.

 Social and community service managers work for a variety of human services organizations where they identify needs for the public, and create and oversee those programs.
 They may work for the government, non-profit organizations or private social service companies.
 Some social service manager may work with a specific demographic group, such the elderly, youth or veterans, while others work with groups that have a specific need, such as joblessness.
 A bachelor's degree and some experience is typically needed to secure an entry-level career in this field; however, a graduate degree may be needed for advancement.

-As reported by the BLS, a 21% increase in job opportunities was anticipated for social and community service managers from 2012 to 2022.
-In May 2013, these workers earned a median annual wage of $61,160, also according to the BLS.
+As reported by the BLS, a 13% increase (much faster than average) in job opportunities was anticipated for social and community service managers from 2018 to 2028.
+In May 2018, these workers earned a median annual wage of $65,320, also according to the BLS.

 Health service managers oversee the daily operations of health facilities, and human resource specialists are responsible for hiring staff, and may also train new staff.
 Social service managers help meet the needs of the public through programs.
 All of these professionals need a bachelor's degree, and by studying behavioral sciences they can prepare for these career options.